terraform-aws-modules/terraform-aws-cloudfront/examples/complete/README.md

 # Complete CloudFront Distribution

-Configuration in this directory creates CloudFront distribution which demos such capabilities:
+Configuration in this directory creates CloudFront distribution which demonstrates nearly all features supported by this module.

-- access logging
-- origins and origin groups
-- caching behaviours
-- Origin Access Identities (with S3 bucket policy)
-- Origin Access Control (recommended over OAI)
-- Lambda@Edge
-- CloudFront Functions
-- Response Headers Policies
-- ACM certificate
-- Route53 record
-- VPC Origins

 ## Usage